“Can I Wear Eyelash Extensions with Contact Lenses?”

 Addressing Dry Eye Concerns

-For clients with significant dry eye, I recommend they use their prescribed eye drops before the appointment—not after—so their eyes are hydrated going into the service.
+For clients with significant dry eye, I recommend they use their prescribed eye drops before the appointment, not after, so their eyes are hydrated going into the service.
 I also adjust my adhesive choice to use formulas with lower fume profiles when working with sensitive eyes.
+Infatuated Sensitive Bond is the in-house adhesive I reach for first with reactive or dry-eye clients.

 Inserting and Removing Contacts with Extensions